Alec Brenner on When Tectonic Plates First Moved

 Roger Fu, Brenner’s PhD supervisor at Harvard University, drilling out one of the core samples used for Brenner’s study.

-Sarah Steele and Öykü Mete orienting 3,481 million-year old core samples.
+Sarah Steele and Öykü Mete orienting 3,481-million-year-old core samples.
 A crucial part of the paleomagnetic method is to record the in-situ orientation of the rock samples that are taken to the lab where their magnetic field direction is measured.

 Magnetization of the Sampled Seafloor Lavas